k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

       >
       > In this case, you should install more than one connector extension and configure them.
 As explained [here](05_llm_interfaces.md), you should tag them in a way that allows you to decide, during implementation, which model will be used for the LLM invocation.

-- [ ] **Embedding** model: If internal vector database is being used, you shall define also an Interface for the embedding model, for both ingestion and retrieval phases.
+- [ ] **Embedding** model: If an internal vector database is used, you should also define an Interface for the embedding model, covering both ingestion and retrieval phases.

 ### Pipeline DB